pavlos-student/starwars-cards/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+### Code Coverage

+Run `ng test --code-coverage` to get a summary of the tests' code coverage

+Open in your browser the index.html file which is in the 'coverage' directory, after executing the above code to get a visual detailed view of the tests' code coverage

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).